Flight-Free-UK/flight_free_uk_website/source/posts/how-to-travel-on-a-budget.html.markdown

 category: how-to
 date: 2023-01-05T16:28:36.134Z
 cover_image: /images/uploads/budet_travel_canva.jpg
-summary: The three main areas of expenditure on a holiday are transport, accommodation and food, so we take a look at how to keep the cost down in those areas
+summary: "Flight-free travel doesn't have to be more expensive.
+We take a look at how to keep the cost down when it comes to travelling overland. "
 author: FlightFree UK
 read_time_minute: 1
 ---